-(F) Forecast Last actual data through the fourth quarter of 2016.
+(F) Forecast Last actual data through the fourth quarter of 2017.
 Bolded numbers are estimates.
 Totals may not be exact due to rounding.

-- (a) Net Fund Interest Adjustment for the prior calendar year. - (b) Includes amounts from miscellaneous adjustments such as insurance checks and dues from other funds reverted back to the UI Fund.
-Unclaimed contributions, Reed Act disbursements, and overpayments refundable to employers or claimants are also examples of other receipts. - (c) FUTA credit reduction calendar year totals do not match the corresponding FUTA tax year collections.
+(a) Includes amounts from miscellaneous adjustments such as insurance checks and dues from other funds reverted back to the UI Fund.
+Unclaimed contributions, Reed Act disbursements, and overpayments refundable to employers or claimants are also examples of other receipts.

+(b) FUTA credit reduction calendar year totals do not match the corresponding FUTA tax year collections.
 This variance is due to calendar year collection totals including multiple tax year transactions occurring within the same calendar year.
-Please see the Appendix for additional FUTA collection related information. - (d) Other Disbursements include charges written-off as an uncollectible cashier shortage, transfers to Railroad Retirement Board, and other miscellaneous charges. - The basis for the projections in this fund forecast is the January 2017 Labor Market Information Division's economic outlook.
+Please see the Appendix for additional FUTA collection related information.

+(c) Other Disbursements include charges written-off as an uncollectible cashier shortage, transfers to Railroad Retirement Board, and other miscellaneous charges.

+The basis for the projections in this fund forecast is the January 2018 Labor Market Information Division's economic outlook.

+Employment Development Department Fiscal Programs Division

+Program Estimates & Automation Group May 2018

-UNEMPLOYMENT INSURANCE FUND FORECAST FOR CALENDAR YEARS 2016 - 2018 Table 2
+UNEMPLOYMENT INSURANCE FUND FORECAST FOR CALENDAR YEARS 2017 - 2019 Table 2